xingyzt/fire/README.md

 We download the reprojected data from UW SSEC's [RealEarth program](https://realearth.ssec.wisc.edu/).
 Each image is 128x128 pixels, centered at (34.1, -118.4).
 Each pixel is 1.0 km.
 The fires sometimes disappear from view due to cloud cover.

+The code combines the two satellites' data for increased resolution.
+It currently measures the areas of hotspots.
+If I have more time I might try doing some other measurements, but I also wrote this to demonstrate the accessibility of citizen science.